decretist/Dissertation/Chapter3/chapter3.markdown

 Barthes uses the term "scriptor" to indicate an alternative conceptualization of authorship in which the performative aspect of the author's act is the central focus.
-Barthes uses the terms "criticism" and "critic" to refer respectively to the activity of close-reading a literary text and one engaging in that activity.
+Barthes uses the terms "criticism" and "critic" to refer respectively to the activity of subjecting a literary text to close-reading and to one engaging in that activity.
 Translating the terms as "reading" and "reader" would not be seriously misleading.
 Gratian as author of the *dicta* is therefore, using Barthes's definitions, both scriptor and critic.
-The *dicta* were originally delivered in a classroom setting, and thus have both a performative and a contemporaneous aspect ("there is no other time than that of the enunciation and every text is eternally written *here* and *now*"[65]).
+The *dicta* were originally delivered in a classroom setting and thus have both a performative and a contemporaneous aspect ("there is no other time than that of the enunciation and every text is eternally written *here* and *now*"[65]).
 The *dicta* are also the record of a particular close-reading of a selection of authoritative texts.
 Barthes's critique of the concept of the Author, then, suggests some interesting ways in which the conceptualization of authorship usually invoked in scholarship on the *Decretum* fails to capture, or at least insufficiently emphasizes, certain important aspects of Gratian's creative activity.

 ## Foucault